cloudblue/connect-eaas-core/docs/tutorials/webapp/ui.md

 }
 ```

-This configuration will handle two HTML pages, `settings.html` which will be embedded
+This demo configuration file handles two HTML pages:
-within the `Account Settings` module of Connect UI and `index.html` that will be the
+  * **settings.html**: this file is embedded in the `Settings` module of Connect UI and
-main page of your extension and will be renderer inside the UI of Connect as a standalone
+  * **index.html**: represents a main page of the demo extension that is rendered inside the Connect UI as a standalone
 module.

 ### babel.config.json

-To allow the usage of ECMAScript 6 modules you can use [babel](https://babeljs.io) so a basic
+In order to use the `ECMAScript 6` modules, it is required to use [babel](https://babeljs.io).
+Define a new
-`babel.config.json` is needed:
+`babel.config.json` as follows:

 ```
 $ touch babel.config.json
 ```

-with following content:
+Add the following code to your created JSON file:

 ``` json
 {